 The rank of the individual will not affect the judges’ decision in awarding victory.
 Only the listed criteria will be effective means of determining the outcome of matches.
 A beginner performing a good kata for their rank will win a match against a higher rank performing a kata with less quality.

-Beginner and Intermediate divisions: Competitors will perform Kata of their choice of their rank or one lower.
+Competitors will perform Kata of their choice of their rank or one lower.

 Flagged double elimination will be used.
 To win a match judged with flags, over 50% of the judges must vote for you.
 If there is a tie, the chief judge is the tie breaker.
 There is no tie breaker round in determining victory.